-OVERVIEW Latin offers the opportunity to study both the language and the culture of the ancient Romans and will appeal equally to those who enjoy languages, love an intellectual challenge, and are fascinated by the past.
+OVERVIEW Latin offers the opportunity to study both the language and the culture of the ancient Romans, and will appeal equally to those who enjoy languages, love an intellectual challenge, and are fascinated by the past.
 This course takes you beyond junior Latin to a point where you can enjoy reading Roman texts as they were originally written, with just a little editing and help.
 To assist with this, you will be given a defined vocabulary list which contains all the words you need to know for the examinations - the list will be studied in class and you will have two school years to learn it, which makes the course content very manageable.
-In 2022, the department led a GCSE and A Level classics trip to Rome, and we hope to run a similar trip to Athens.
+In 2022, the department led a GCSE and A Level classics trip to Rome, and in 2023 to Greece; we hope to run a trip to Rome and Pompeii in 2025.
 COURSE OUTLINE The course consists of three components.
-METHOD OF EXAMINATION The first component is Latin language and contributes 50% of the overall grade.
+The first component is Latin language and contributes 50% of the overall grade.
 You will learn how to translate short Latin passages on a range of subjects and answer questions about them.
 You will also be asked easy questions about the language they have studied or can choose to translate simple sentences into Latin.
 The second component is Latin literature and sources (themes) and contributes 30% of the overall grade.
 You will study Latin literature, both prose and verse, together with other source material (pictures, mosaics, or pots).
-The theme selected in the coming year is superstition and magic.
+The theme selected in the coming year is love and marriage.
 The final component is Latin literature (narratives) and contributes 20% of the overall grade.
-You will be studying the account written by the Roman writer Tacitus of the rebellion against the Romans of the British queen Boudica, a particularly exciting moment of history.
-You will also read some English passages to complement the Latin.
-Assessment for all three components is by examination at the end of the course.
+This will be focused on the life of Nero described in Suetonius.
+METHOD OF EXAMINATION Assessment for all three components is by examination at the end of the course.
 There will be translation from Latin into English, but not English into Latin, as well as short written responses to the cultural material.
 EXAM BOARD AND ENTRY Eduqas GCSE Latin C990PA NEXT STEPS As well as being closely linked to subjects such as English and modern foreign languages, Latin has a reputation for developing logical reasoning, and so can be of great use to those wanting to pursue the sciences, law and medicine in the future.
-CONTACT Mrs Emily Dunlop, Head of Classical Subjects
+CONTACT Mrs Emily Dunlop, Head of Classical Subjects ekjd@exeterschool.org.uk